Wednesday, December 24, 2014

 We left Fort McDonnell Saturday, June 23, 1923, in the a.m. and took a boat over to the army transport dock 170 in the bunch.

-The Grant left at 12 p.m. a band came down and played while we were leaving.
+The Grant left at 12 P.M.
+A band came down and played while we were going.

-We have all lain about forty times a day along with the inspection.
+We have all lain down about 40 times a day during the inspection.

 Wednesday, July 4, 1923

-We sighted the place about noon when we have seen the island and a boat come off the Panama Canal this is sure someplace.
+We sighted the place about noon, after seeing the island and a boat coming out of the Panama Canal.
+This is surely someplace.

-I went uptown today and you have to watch out for the MP police and sailor’s police, this is the dirtiest place I was ever thought of.
+I went uptown today, and you have to watch out for the MP police and sailors' police.
+This is the dirtiest place I've ever been.

-Everything is nice and green being a load of rainfall to make it so, the morale is very low so you have to watch out for yourself.
+Everything is nice and green, thanks to all the rain, and morale is very low, so you have to watch out for yourself.

-People think that this would be some trip but a person would be better off not doing so much traveling around.
+People think this is a trip, but a person is better off not doing so much traveling.

 My foot is sore the army shoes are too tight I am going to need another pair of shoes.

-I had an Oxford suit, 6 pairs of socks, my OD shirt, 3 handkerchiefs, and a pair of garter stolen from me while I was ashore.
+I had an Oxford suit, 6 pairs of socks, my OD shirt, 3 handkerchiefs, and a pair of garters stolen from me while I was ashore.

 Saturday, July 7, 1923

-On Thursday, July 5, I stood guard all day on the entrant to the storage companionway.
+On Thursday, July 5, I stood guard all day at the entrance to the storage companionway.

-Several dunks came in and were brought it.
+Several dunks came in and were brought in.

-I did not leave the ship Friday, July 6th in the morning we started through the canal the first object was a lot of machinery that had been left (turn to page 14)
+I did not leave the ship on Friday, July 6.
+In the morning, we started through the canal.
+The first object was a lot of machinery that had been left (turn to page 14)

 in the water.

-Then there came the sailor's barracks, there are some all along the canal.
+Then tame the sailors' barracks; some are along the canal.

-They are two in this set then we go further than another set called Pedro Miguel locks.
+There are two in this set, then we go on to another set called Pedro Miguel locks.

-Then we pass through the Culebra which sure looks funny for ships to be going through and you can see where the big slides were a little farther on there were three big slides already working.
+Then we pass through the Culebra, which sure looks funny for ships to be going through, and you can see where the big slides are a little farther on;n there were three big slides already working.

 Then we passed long ways through what had once been a swamp.

-There came the Gatun Dam and locks there are three in this set each one of these locks houses or lowers thirty feet.
+There came the Gatun Dam and locks; there are three in this set, each of which houses or lowers thirty feet.

-Then we passed down to Colon when they picked out some stowaways and at about 4 p.m.
+Then we passed through Colon when they picked out some stowaways, and at about 4 P.M.

-We passed out onto the Atlantic Ocean through the big breakwaters wall that was built in a ship via the Panama Canal.
+We passed through the big breakwater wall built by a ship through the Panama Canal into the Atlantic Ocean.

-Saturday, 7th day of July 1923 on the Atlantic Ocean, which is a bit rough, so some do not eat but I am all right yet.
+Saturday, the 7th day of July 1923, on the Atlantic Ocean, which is a bit rough, so some do not eat, but I am all right yet.

 Friday, July 20, 1923

-We slept in tents the first three nights and then in the barracks, the misquotes is something fierce, they bit some so it made them look as though they had measles and finally they gave us mosquito barrio for protection.
+We slept in tents for the first three nights, then in the barracks.
+The mosquitoes were fierce; they bit some, making them look as though they had measles, and finall,y they gave us mosquito netting for protection.

 Pleasant Memories

-At the time was either fatigued or loafing around made four trips up to Brooklyn and saw the sights and went to the----
+At the time, I was either fatigued or loafing around, made four trips up to Brooklyn, saw the sights, and went to the----

 A Pledge to our Flag!!!!

-For a change and today, they took us from Fort Hamilton to Mitchell Field.
+For a change, today they took us from Fort Hamilton to Mitchell Field.

-I was assigned to the fifth squadron as a truck dower and now settled for a while.
+I was assigned to the fifth squadron as a truck driver and have now settled in for a while.

 Thursday, August 9, 1923

-I have been here in Mitchell Field for 3 weeks.
+I have been here at Mitchell Field for 3 weeks.

 End of writing in a journal